cug633/3D-Hand-Detection/README.md

-# 3D-Hand-Detection
+# Robust 3D Hand Detection from a Single RGB-D Image in Unconstrained Environments
-This repository is a pytorch implement of *Robust 3D Hand Detection from a Single RGB-D Image in Unconstrained Environments*.
+This is the official code of *Robust 3D Hand Detection from a Single RGB-D Image in Unconstrained Environments*

-Coming soon...
+We will also release code, models and CUG Hand dataset, stay tuned!